Swipley/convert_hms_to_geo/README.md

 # Convert HMS to GEO
-This is a conventer HMS to GEO for *Super Mario 64*.
-Requires SM64 decomp and a knowledge of how levels work.
+This simple header converts leak HMS (hierarchy map sequences) data to SM64 decomp GeoLayouts.
 - **NOTE**: This is super easy to use you just need to follow 4 steps

 ## "Creators":